New to Metro? Welcome!

 Frequently Asked Questions

-Going to a new church can be an intimidating experience.
-To help put your heart and mind at ease, we've answered some frequently asked questions related to the Metro experience...
+We understand that attending a new church can sometimes be an intimidating experience.
+To help put your heart and mind at ease, we've answered some of our most frequently asked questions related to the Metro experience...

 1. What can I expect to find at Metro?

-At Metro, you can expect a dynamic community, relevant teachings, soul-stirring worship, exciting children’s programs, and a place to grow relationships in a multicultural environment.
+At Metro, you can expect to find a dynamic community, relevant teachings, contemporary worship, a world-class children’s program, and a place to grow relationships in a multicultural, judgement-free environment.

 2. Where is Metro located?

-We meet every Sunday at 9:30am & 11:30am at Dr. John Grieco Elementary School, 50 Durie Ave in Englewood, NJ (Bergen County)
+For church services, we meet every Sunday at 9:30am & 11:30am at Dr. John Grieco Elementary School, located at 50 Durie Avenue in Englewood, NJ (Bergen County).

 3. Is it OK to come to Metro if I’m not a Christian?